-1. Mandatory filing required before closing if jurisdictional thresholds are met

-- Change of control majority of voting rights, ability to elect board members and officers, approval/veto rights - Minority interests - Conglomerate merger > 20% or greater interest - Horizontal/vertical merger > 5% or greater interest - Turnover/assets/market share/local presence - Transaction has effects in Brazil (a target's subsidiary, branch or even exports to Brazil will satisfy this test) - One party to the transaction has Brazilian gross revenue of BRL 750 million (approximately USD 195 million) - Another party to the transaction has Brazilian gross revenue of BRL 75 million (approximately USD 19.5 million)
+- 1. Mandatory filing required before closing if jurisdictional thresholds are met - 2.
+Jurisdictional thresholds: - Change of control majority of voting rights, ability to elect board members and officers, approval/veto rights - Minority interests - Conglomerate merger > 20% or greater interest - Horizontal/vertical merger > 5% or greater interest - Turnover/assets/market share/local presence - Transaction has effects in Brazil (a target's subsidiary, branch or even exports to Brazil will satisfy this test) - One party to the transaction has Brazilian gross revenue of BRL 750 million (approx. USD 195 million) - Another party to the transaction has Brazilian gross revenue of BRL 75 million (approx. USD 19.5 million) - 3.
+Timeline for filing: